grzegorzkoszczal/z3x-recruitment-tasks/README.md

 ```
 docker run app
 ```
-This approach uses default values for number of blogs we want to check and most common occurences of words/keyphrases.
+This approach uses default values for number of blogs we want to check and most common occurences of words and keyphrases.

 ## Task 2 (Technical Writer)